-And there are other ways of going bold without decking out your cake!
+And there are other ways to go bold without decking out your cake!
 Opt for multiple single-tiered cakes to create a lavish table spread.
 We also love the idea of filling a traditional-looking cake with a surprising flavor inside, like banana or raspberry jam.

 Simple wedding cakes are perfect for an informal, intimate wedding—but also if you’re a couple who prefers a minimalist look or timeless touch.
 Besides the elegant simplicity of these cakes, there’s another bonus: the less fuss, the lower the cost (typically).

-A vine of earth-toned flowers and vivid greenery dress up frosted tiers and seminude layers.
+A vine of earth-toned flowers and vivid greenery dresses up frosted tiers and seminude layers.
 The look, like the rest of the wedding, was inspired by the bride’s grandparents’ safari honeymoon.
 We love a nostalgic nod!

 Evoke a Tuscan Feel

 A simple two-tiered white cake gets a Tuscan twist with wreaths of olive leaves and fresh orange slices.
 Set it on a wood charger and finish it off with a wrought iron cake topper to complete those rustic Italian countryside vibes.

 A three-tiered white wedding cake is a classic choice, but this one carries a more laid-back vibe thanks to its textured fondant.
 Fresh flowers in a mauve and pink palette bring a dash of romance.

 This fondant-pleated confection looks classic on the outside with its three white tiers, but the inside surprises with an unexpected banana flavor.
 Adorn it with a swath of ferns and white blooms for a botanical touch.